glasPal6/raylib_intro_game/README.md

 ./rayPong
 ```

-Note that `raylib` as a libraray will be fetched by the CMake build if it is not on your system.
+Note that `raylib` as a library will be fetched by the CMake build if it is not on your system.

 ## Controls

-The player controls can be changed at the definitions in `main.c`
+The player controls can be changed at the definitions in `main.c`, the defaults are:
 - Player 1:
     - "M" up
     - "N" down